-- Stability: the product shouldn't cause crashes, unhandled exceptions or script errors. - Robustness: the product handles foreseen and unforeseen errors gracefully. - Stress handling: how does the system cope when exceeding various limits? - Recoverability: it is possible to recover and continue using the product after a fatal error. - Data Integrity: all types of data remain intact throughout the product. - Safety: the product will not be part of damaging people or possessions. - Disaster Recovery: what if something really, really bad happens? - Trustworthiness: is the product's behavior consistent, predictable, and trustworthy?
+- Stability: the product shouldn't cause crashes, unhandled exceptions or script errors. - Robustness: the product handles foreseen and unforeseen errors gracefully. - Recoverability: it is possible to recover and continue using the product after a fatal error. - Resource Usage: appropriate usage of memory, storage and other resources. - Data Integrity: all types of data remain intact throughout the product. - Safety: the product will not be part of damaging people or possessions. - Disaster Recovery: what if something really, really bad happens? - Trustworthiness: is the product's behavior consistent, predictable, and trustworthy?